Neefko/RuSaberUnity/README.md

 In this game our task is to cut the balls that appear depending on the beat in the music.
 In total, the game at the time of writing the README file has 2 maps with 2 different music.

 # ⚔ Target
+In our game we will create parody of BedaSaber, but instead of cube will sphere.
 # ✅ Download
 The game is currently in development, download link will appear later <3